Dense Optical Tracking: Connecting the Dots

-Our full data curation pipeline is detailed in Appendix~\ref{sec:cvo_curation}.} Each contains around 500 videos of 7 frames at 60 FPS.
-We also introduce the \textit{Extended} CVO set, with another 500 videos of 48 frames rendered at 24 FPS.
+Our full data curation pipeline is detailed in Appendix~\ref{sec:cvo_curation}.} We also introduce the \textit{Extended} CVO set, with another 500 videos of 48 frames rendered at 24 FPS.
 This new set is designed to assess longer videos with more challenging motions.
-All sets provide the optical flow and visibility mask between the first and last frame of videos, making them suitable for evaluating the task at hand. \end{itemize} ~
+All sets provide the optical flow and visibility mask between the first and last frame of videos. \end{itemize} ~

 We further evaluate \method{} and other approaches on the TAP benchmark~\cite{doersch2022tap}.
 It provides ground-truth tracks for various types of scenes, including real-world videos: \textbf{DAVIS~\cite{perazzi2016benchmark},} with 30 videos ($\sim$100 frames each) featuring one salient object; \textbf{Kinetics~\cite{carreira2017quo},} with over 1,000 videos (250 frames each) representing various human actions; \textbf{RGB-Stacking~\cite{lee2021beyond},} with 50 synthetic videos (250 frames each) in a robotic environment with textureless objects and frequent occlusions.